-Three individual catalogs from two analysis centres submitted to the IVS in 2020 are analyzed in this report.
-The axes of their frames are consistent with ICRF3X at the level of 10 μ as without any zonal deformation beyond 20 μ as.
-Compared to Gaia EDR3, a similar alignment, of order less than 10 μ as is visible, with significant zonal deformations particularly for the AUS solutions.
+Five individual catalogs from four analysis centres submitted to the IVS in 2021 are analyzed in this report.
+The axes of their frames are consistent with ICRF3X at the level of 10 $\mu$ as for most solutions, with misalignments of 50 - 70 $\mu$ as in two cases (OP and BKG).
+Zonal deformation remain beyond 20 $\mu$ as, except for the OP solution.
+Similar results for the rotations are obtained in the comparisons with Gaia EDR3, and significant zonal deformations.